metabase/metabase/docs/permissions/data-sandboxes-draft.md

 6. Select "Sandboxed".
 7. Select "Use a saved question to create a custom view for this table".
 8. Select your saved question.
-9. Optional: [restrict rows based on people's user attributes](#restricting-rows-in-an-advanced-sandbox-with-user-attributes) to the saved question.
+9. Optional: [restrict rows based on people's user attributes](#restricting-rows-in-an-custom-sandbox-with-user-attributes) to the saved question.

 > If you have saved SQL questions that use sandboxed data, make sure to move all of those questions to admin-only collections.
 For more info, see [Permissions conflicts: saved SQL questions](#saved-sql-questions).

-For an example, see [Advanced data sandboxing: limiting access to columns](https://www.metabase.com/learn/permissions/data-sandboxing-column-permissions).
+For an example, see [Data sandboxing: limiting access to columns](https://www.metabase.com/learn/permissions/data-sandboxing-column-permissions).

-## Restricting rows in an advanced sandbox with user attributes
+## Restricting rows in an custom sandbox with user attributes

-You can set up an advanced sandbox to display different rows to each person depending on their [user attributes](../people-and-groups/managing.md#adding-a-user-attribute).
+You can set up an custom sandbox to display different rows to each person depending on their [user attributes](../people-and-groups/managing.md#adding-a-user-attribute).
 For example, you can display the "Sandboxed Accounts" question with the filter `Plan = "Basic"` for one group, and the filter `Plan = "Premium"` for another group.

-1. Make sure you've done all the [prerequisites for advanced sandboxes](#prerequisites-for-advanced-sandboxes).
+1. Make sure you've done all the [prerequisites for custom sandboxes](#prerequisites-for-custom-sandboxes).
-2. Go to the SQL question that will be displayed to the people in the advanced sandbox.
+2. Go to the SQL question that will be displayed to the people in the custom sandbox.
 3. Add a [parameterized](../questions/native-editor/sql-parameters.md) `WHERE` clause to your SQL query, such as `{%raw%}[[ WHERE plan = {{ plan_variable }} ]]{%endraw%}`.
 4. Save the SQL question.
 5. Go to **Admin settings** > **Permissions**.
-6. Find the group and table for your advanced sandbox.
+6. Find the group and table for your custom sandbox.
 7. Open the dropdown under **Data access**.
 8. Click **Edit sandboxed access**.
 9. Scroll down and set **Parameter or variable** to the name of the parameter in your saved SQL question (such as "Plan Variable").
 10. Set the **User attribute** to the **key** of the [user attribute](../people-and-groups/managing.md#adding-a-user-attribute) to be filtered on (such as "User's Plan").
 11. Click **Save**.

-### How row restriction works in an advanced sandbox
+### How row restriction works in an custom sandbox

-How user attributes, SQL parameters, and advanced sandbox permissions work together to display different rows to different people.
+How user attributes, SQL parameters, and custom sandboxes work together to display different rows to different people.

 A standard `WHERE` clause filters a table by setting a column to a fixed value:
 ```
 WHERE column_name = column_value
 ```

-In step 2 of the [row restricting configuration](#restricting-rows-in-an-advanced-sandbox-with-user-attributes) above, you'll add a SQL variable so that the `WHERE` clause will accept a dynamic value:
+In step 2 of the [row restricting configuration](#restricting-rows-in-an-custom-sandbox-with-user-attributes) above, you'll add a SQL variable so that the `WHERE` clause will accept a dynamic value.
+The [SQL variable type](../questions/native-editor/sql-parameters.md#sql-variable-types) must be text, number, or date.
 ```
 WHERE plan = {%raw%}{{ plan_variable }}{%endraw%}
 ```

-In steps 9-10 of the [row restricting configuration](#restricting-rows-in-an-advanced-sandbox-with-user-attributes) above, you're telling Metabase to map the SQL variable `plan_variable` to a **user attribute key** (such as "User's Plan"):
+In steps 9-10 of the [row restricting configuration](#restricting-rows-in-an-custom-sandbox-with-user-attributes) above, you're telling Metabase to map the SQL variable `plan_variable` to a **user attribute key** (such as "User's Plan"):
 ```
 WHERE plan = USER_ATTRIBUTE_KEY
 ```